artlung/The-Lounge-2002/transcript.md

 <div class="timestamp" style="text-align: right;"><a id="t00h40m40s" href="#t00h40m40s">[00:40:40]</a></div>

-**Lester:**  The last really good book I read was what was it called "above all things the heart is deceitful"(sic) by JT Leroy.
+**Lester:**  The last really good book I read was what was it called [The Heart Is Deceitful Above All Things] (https://www.amazon.com/Heart-Deceitful-Above-All-Things/dp/0062641271) by JT Leroy.
 And I think just the imagery and the lyrical nature of that writing about some really dark dark subjects I think probably serves as an inspiration I guess.

 <div class="timestamp" style="text-align: right;"><a id="t00h41m03s" href="#t00h41m03s">[00:41:03]</a></div>